xperimex/xperimex.github.io/_posts/2020-06-24-golden-quartics.md

 One can try to factor and work this out, but there is a much nicer approach that avoids working with this messy equation.

 ## Transformations
 If we limit our transformations to purely scaling and translating our graph, all of our ratios will remain equivalent.
-So if we can find a set of transformations to make our work easier, we will still be able to prove our initial proposition much easier.
+So if we can find a set of transformations to make our work easier, we will still be able to prove our initial proposition, but in a much easier way.
 To (re)start, we're going to define a new function $h(x)$ that takes $f(x)$, and scales and moves it around as follows:

 <center>
 $h(x) = \frac{1}{q-p}(f([q-p]x+p)-f(p))$